pantras/agile_software_development/README.md

 Scrum teams are self-organized and autonomous (p 9).

-Release Sprint to bring the product to release readyness (p 10).
+Release Sprint to bring the product to release readiness (p 10).

 Synchronous steps, component testing and refactoring (p 15).

 eXtreme Programming to implement code delivered by Scrum organization (p 17).

-Team (pair ?) programming, constat testing and refactoring were more difficult to introduce with C and C++ (p 17).
+Team (pair ?) programming, constant testing and refactoring were more difficult to introduce with C and C++ (p 17).

-ADM (Adaptative Development Methodology ?): two cycles.
+ADM (Adaptive Development Methodology ?): two cycles.
 Build functionality.
 Prepare it for release (p 18).

 Scrum as a collection of organizational patterns (p 20).

 Chapter 2
 ---------

-Empirical model of process control: expect the unexpected ; frequent inspectiond and process adaptation (p 25).
+Empirical model of process control: expect the unexpected ; frequent inspections and process adaptation (p 25).

 Most people really understand Scrum when they begin to use it (p 25).